tinmac/Servers-Duende/README.md

 # Projects
 This solution has three main projects, A fourth simple Api was project added to show that the [Authorise] attribute works for HTTP Api.

-#### IdSvr = Identityserver4.
+1) IdSvr = Duende Identityserver.

-#### WpfClient Authenticates via IdSvr 'Code' flow & receives Token, then calls SyncHub with said Token.
+2) WpfClient Authenticates via IdSvr 'Code' flow & receives Token, then calls SyncHub with said Token.

-#### SyncHub SignalR project that wont [Authorize] - error 'Failed to invoke 'ContactHub' because user is unauthorized'.
+3) SyncHub SignalR project that wont [Authorize] - error '401 unauthorized'.

-#### Api = fourth simple Api project added to show successful [Authorise] via IS4.
+4) Api = fourth simple Api project added to show successful [Authorise] via Identity Server.

 ## To run

-I personally set all projects run as multiple projects, with Wpf & Api last.
+Set the projects to run as multiple projects, in this order:

+First) IdSvr
+Next) Sync Hub
+Next) WpfClient
+Last) Api

 Wpf client has three buttons: